Harold Sylvester

 Harold Sylvester (born February 10, 1949) is an American film and television actor.

 Early life and education

 Sylvester was born in New Orleans, Louisiana.
 He is a graduate of New Orleans' St. Augustine High School and Tulane University.
-Turning down Harvard, he attended Tulane on a basketball scholarship and graduated in 1972 with a degree in theater and psychology.
+Turning down Harvard, Sylvester attended Tulane on a basketball scholarship and graduated in 1972 with a degree in theater and psychology.
 He was the first African American to receive an athletic scholarship from Tulane.